niccs/WineManagementSystem/README.md

 *  From project properties, in targeted runtime-- select the Glassfish server.
 *  WineManagementSystem--Run on server
 *  The localhost URL will be:--http://localhost:8080/wineManagementSystem/

+### Installation instructions. -- via maven command line

+I have used maven embedded-glassfish plugin to install the app.

+*  Download the unzip project WineManagementSystem
+*  mvn install
+*  mvn embedded-glassfish:run
+*  The localhost URL will be:--http://localhost:8080/WineManagementSystem/